 Information security, including passwords and identities, has become one of the most important digital highlights of the last decade.
 With billions of people affected by data breaches every year, there's a greater need to introduce strong information security systems.
 If you think you've been part of a breach, or you want to check and see, you can use Have I Been Pwned to see if your email has been involved in any public breaches.
 Remember that there's a possibility that a company experienced a breach and did not report it to anyone.

 How Do I Protect Myself?

 The first place to start with any personal security check-up is to gather a list of all the different websites, apps, or programs that require you to have login credentials.
 Optionally, once you know where your information is being stored, you can sort the list from the most-important items such as banks or government logins to less important items such as your favorite meme site.
 You will want to ensure that your critical logins are secure before getting to the others.

 Once you think you have a good idea of all your different authentication methods, I recommend using a password manager such as Bitwarden.
 Using a password manager allows you to automatically save your logins, create randomized passwords, and transfer passwords across devices.
-However, you'll need to memorize your "master password" that allows you to open the password manager.
+However, you'll need to memorize your "vault password" that allows you to open the password manager.
 It's important to make this something hard to guess since it would allow anyone who has it to access every password you've stored in there.